DIY or pay someone? Honest comparison.

 When DIY is fine

 Filing it yourself is a reasonable choice if you have time and a clean case.
-The Belastingdienst form is available in English (LH 598-1Z61FOL ENG) and they will process a complete, correct submission.
+The Dutch Tax Authority form is available in English (LH 598-1Z61FOL ENG) and they will process a complete, correct submission.

 - You read written Dutch comfortably or are willing to use translators for the official guidance.